Mont Cascades is a ski area located in the province of Quebec in Canada. The resort is in the town of Cantley, QC.

 We recently ranked all of Quebec's ski resorts, so you can see where Mont Cascades stacks up against all its nearby ski hills!

 Mont Cascades is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Mont Cascades.
+Unfortunately, none of those passes work with Mont Cascades.
 To purchase season passes, you'll need to visit Mont Cascades's website.

 There are numerous options to stay at Mont Cascades around the resort.
 Check out the available options with the form below.